Govind-MLE/number_plate-character-identifing/README.md

 split the each character in the number_plate and classify the img.
 Then insert the predicted values in a separte list for number and text. finally concatenate the two list and we get the characters as text.

 # why i am choosing this apporach
-Because sometimes the model can able to predict 5 as S and 8 as 3 and B etc. on my approach we can train and predict the letters as well as  numbers then concatenate into single formate.
+Because sometimes the model can able to predict 5 as S and 8 as 3 and B etc. on my approach we can train and predict the letters as well as  numbers seprately then concatenate into single format.